Fossil: Simple, high-reliability, distributed software configuration management

 There are plenty of open-source version control systems available on the internet these days.
 What makes Fossil worthy of attention?

 - Web Interface - Fossil has a built-in and easy-to-use web interface that simplifies project tracking and promotes situational awareness.
-Simply type "fossil ui" from within any check-out and Fossil automatically opens your web browser in a page that gives detailed graphical history and status information on that project.
+Simply type "fossil ui" from within any check-out and Fossil automatically opens your web browser in a page that gives detailed history and status information on that project.

-- Autosync - Fossil supports "autosync" mode which helps to keep projects moving forward by reducing the amount of needless forking and merging often associated with distributed projects.
+- Autosync - Fossil supports "autosync" mode which helps to keep projects moving forward by reducing the amount of needless forking and merging often associated distributed projects.

 - Simple Networking - Fossil uses plain old HTTP (with proxy support) for all network communications, meaning that it works fine from behind restrictive firewalls.
 The protocol is bandwidth efficient to the point that Fossil can be used comfortably over a dial-up internet connection.

 - CGI Enabled - No server is required to use fossil.
 But a server does make collaboration easier.
 Fossil supports three different yet simple server configurations.
 The most popular is a 2-line CGI script.
 This is the approach used by the self-hosting fossil repositories.

 - Robust & Reliable - Fossil stores content in an SQLite database so that transactions are atomic even if interrupted by a power loss or system crash.
 Furthermore, automatic self-checks verify that all aspects of the repository are consistent prior to each commit.
 In over two years of operation, no work has ever been lost after having been committed to a Fossil repository.

 - The concepts behind fossil